Sustainable cocoa cultivation

 As a milk purchaser, we are keen to reconcile economic efficiency, animal welfare and climate protection in milk production.
 This is the focus of a project co-financed by us at the Research Institute of Organic Agriculture (FiBL).

-The researchers are analysing all the factors that influence the lifespan of dairy cows and, based on the results, are developing sustainable strategies to increase the useful life of Swiss dairy cows again – for the welfare of the animals, to protect the climate and to improve the economic situation of milk producers.
+The researchers analyse all the factors that influence the lifespan of dairy cows and use the results to develop sustainable strategies to improve that of Swiss dairy cows - for the benefit of the livestock, to protect the climate and to improve economic viability for dairy farmers.

 Partner: AgriCircle